VoxeLibre/VoxeLibre/CONTRIBUTING.md

 * Stay polite towards the developers and anyone else involved in the discussion.
 * Choose a descriptive title.
+* Please write in plain, understandable English.
+It will be easier to communicate.
-* Try to use proper English and please start the title with a capital letter.
+* Please start the issue title with a capital letter.
 * Always check the currently opened issues before creating a new one.
 Don't report bugs that have already been reported or request features that already have been requested.